 New Jersey

-In certain circumstances, you may be able to submit an educational waiver to waive educational and exam requirements to get your NJ license.
+New Jersey offers no formal reciprocity (New Jersey Real Estate Commission).
+In certain circumstances, you may be able to submit an educational waiver to waive educational and exam requirements.
 Contact the Commission’s Education Waiver Section at 609-292-7272 to learn more.

 New York

-While no reciprocity is available, you can request a waiver for the courses required for an NY license.
+No reciprocity is available in New York (New York DOS).
+You can request a waiver for the courses required for a New York license.

 Texas

-You may be exempt from taking the national portion of the exam if you hold an active license in a state that participated in the national exam accreditation with ARRELLO.
-You’ll want to submit your license history when you file your application to determine your eligibility for exemption.
+Texas does not offer reciprocity (Texas Real Estate Commission).
+You may be exempt from taking the national portion of the exam if you hold an active license in a state that participated in the national exam accreditation with the Association of Real Estate License Law Officials (ARELLO).
+Submit your license history when you file your application to determine your eligibility for exemption.

 States determining reciprocity on a case-by-case basis